 I argued with a friend recently that I thought two weeks was ample time to make a significant change in your life.
-They responded it wasn’t.
+They responded it wasn’t and I was naive.
 I tried to break it down into the potential free hours a person could have and illustrate that two weeks is a long time, more than enough to take you from where you currently are to where you want to be heading.
 Again, they argued.

 You, dear reader, or fair-weather reader, can take this in for a moment.
 How often have you perceived two weeks as being a long time to wait?
 Probably not a huge amount unless you’re still south of thirty.
 But even then if you’re missing someone or something or in anticipation you feel that length of time and how vast it is.